ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The SIMAP data consists of virtual instances of network and service topologies at different layers.
-The SIMAP provides access to this data via standard APIs for both read and write access, typically as a nortbound interface from a controller, with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).
+The SIMAP provides access to this data via standard APIs for both read and write access, typically as a nortbound interface from a controller, with query capabilities and links to other data models (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).
 The SIMAP also provides write operations with the same set of APIs, not to change a topology layer on the fly as a northbound interface from the controller, but for offline simulations, before applying the changes to the network via the normal controller operations.

-Both read and write APIs are similar, stemming from the same YANG model, to facilitate the comparison of the offline simulated SIMAP with the network one.
+Both real network and offline simulation APIs are similar, stemming from the same data model, to facilitate the comparison of the offline simulated SIMAP with the network one.

 # Terminology